DFE-Digital/bat-design-history/app/posts/apply-for-teacher-training/2020-01-16-question-protocol-for-pilot.md

       what: "may use this to contact a candidate"
     }],
     what: ["Appears in provider-facing interface and retrievable via API"],
-    accuracy: ["❓"],
+    accuracy: ["We validate the number format"],
+    notes: [
-    notes: ["Do providers actually need a phone number?
-Some candidates might not want to be contacted this way."]
+      "Do providers actually need a phone number?
+Some candidates might not want to be contacted this way.", "Number validation could be improved; we currently allow international numbers without their country code."
+    ]
   }
 }) }}